KiRZeN24/CodeWars/README.md

 The returned format must be correct in order to complete this challenge.

 Don't forget the space after the closing parentheses!

+    Replace With Alphabet Position

+Welcome.

+In this kata you are required to, given a string, replace every letter with its position in the alphabet.

+If anything in the text isn't a letter, ignore it and don't return it.

+"a" = 1, "b" = 2, etc.
+Example

+alphabetPosition("The sunset sets at twelve o' clock.")

+Should return "20 8 5 19 21 14 19 5 20 19 5 20 19 1 20 20 23 5 12 22 5 15 3 12 15 3 11" ( as a string )